claws-scot/claws-scot.github.io/meeting.md

     </div>
   * flushing time _Tf'_: when 67% are gone

-&#9634; Repeat simulation for different tide conditions (10 times), find best fit for nparticles vs. time, get averaged Tf'
+&#9634; Repeat simulation for different tide conditions (10 times) &#9634; Find best fit for nparticles vs. time, get averaged Tf'
 &#9634; Derive ECE' and NEI' from _A'_, _V'_ and _Tf'_